microsoft/FluidFramework/routerlicious/README.md

 * `docker-compose build`
 * `docker-compose up`

+The standalone app is meant to be run in a Linux container.
+If when running either of the above commands you get an error mentioning `no matching manifest for windows/amd64 in the manifest list entries`, check that your Docker installation is configured to run Linux containers.
+If you are on Docker for Windows, you can check this by right-clicking on the Docker icon in your taskbar.
+If you see the option `Switch to Linux containers...`, click this.
+If you see the option `Switch to Windows containers...`, you are already configured to run Linux containers.

 ### Testing

 To test simply run `npm test` - either inside of the container or after building locally.